 The role of senior leaders.
 Senior leaders play a central role in setting values and directions, communicating, creating and balancing value for all stakeholders, and creating an organizational focus on action, including transformational change in the organization's structure and culture, when needed.
-Success requires a strong orientation to the future and a commitment to improvement, innovation and intelligent risk taking, and organizational sustainability.
+Success requires a strong orientation to the future; an understanding that risk is a part of planning and conducting operations; a commitment to improvement, innovation, and intelligent risk taking; and a focus on organizational sustainability.
 Increasingly, this requires creating an environment for empowerment, agility, and learning.
 In health care organizations with separate administrative/operational and health care leadership, an important aspect of leadership is the relationship between and the collaboration of these two sets of leaders.

 Role-model senior leaders.
 In highly respected organizations, senior leaders are committed to establishing a culture of patient and other customer engagement, developing the organization's future leaders, and recognizing and rewarding contributions by workforce members.
 They personally engage with patients and other key customers.
 Senior leaders enhance their personal leadership skills.
 They participate in organizational learning, the development of future leaders, succession planning, and recognition opportunities and events that celebrate the workforce.
-Development of future leaders might include personal mentoring or participation in leadership development courses.
+Development of future leaders might include personal mentoring, coaching, or participation in leadership development courses.
 Role-model leaders recognize the need for transformational change when warranted and then lead the effort through to full fruition.
+They demonstrate authenticity, admit to missteps, and demonstrate accountability for the organization's actions.